torvalds/linux/Documentation/firmware-guide/acpi/method-tracing.rst

 There are special log entries added by the method tracing facility at the "trace points" the AML interpreter starts/stops to execute a control method, or an AML opcode.
-Note that the format of the log entries are subject to change::
+Analte that the format of the log entries are subject to change::

    [    0.186427]   exdebug-0398 ex_trace_point        : Method Begin [0xf58394d8:\_SB.PCI0.LPCB.ECOK] execution.